What does indicted mean and what charges could Trump face?

 An arraignment hearing to formally charge a defendant in a court proceeding is scheduled following an arrest.

-Lawyers for Mr Trump have already said he will appear for his arraignment in New York on Tuesday 4 April.
-The former president himself said he would be flying from Mar-a-Lago to Manhattan on Monday.
+Lawyers for Mr Trump have already said he will appear for his arraignment in Manhattan on Tuesday 4 April.
+The former president flew into New York City on Monday afternoon.

 What charges does Trump face?